-The best places to live in Sao Paulo
+The best places to live in São Paulo

-In this ever-expanding city, every expat is sure to find a neighbourhood and accommodation that meet their budget and requirements.
+In this ever-expanding city, every expat is sure to find a neighbourhood and accommodation that meets their budget and requirements.
 Below are a few areas and suburbs of São Paulo that are particularly popular among expats.

-Areas for families in São Paulo
+Family-friendly areas in São Paulo

 Chácara Flora